 So use of the phrase "Father God" is categorically and grammatically incorrect...

 We have already noted that the first word "Father" refers specifically to the first person of the trinity...
 The second word "God" may include all of the persons of the trinity or one person of the trinity depending on the context of the passage...

 Therefore, based on our understanding of who "God" is and who the "Father" is, we have an obvious theological problem.
 The phrase "Father God" is the same as saying -

-So this new title is in effect identifying the three persons of the trinity as "Father"
+So this is in effect identifying the three persons of the trinity as "Father"